albertosarullo/capybara-is-in-tha-house/README.md

 Capybara is in tha house!
 =========================

-Rasperry Pi python script that create pirate radio when found particular wlan ssid
+Raspberry Pi python script that create pirate radio when found particular wlan ssid

 ## History